 In both of these cases, you are being asked to submit paperwork again because the site wants to make sure it is really sending your money to you, and not to an imposter.

 There are a couple of other scenarios where it is common to have to verify your identity again before you can withdraw.
 After a long period of inactivity, some sites will do it as a matter of routine.
 If you are trying to make an especially large withdrawal, that too can trigger a second request for identity verification.

 Knowing this in advance means you can have your documents ready.
 In fact, it is always wise to have copies ready to submit.
-You never know when you might mistype your card information or suddenly win a large sum of money you want to withdraw right away.
+You may mistype your card information.
+You may suddenly win a large sum of money you want to withdraw right away.

 Some withdrawal methods offered by betting sites take a lot longer to process than others.
 Familiarize yourself with the different processing times in advance and you can spare yourself some headaches—especially if the site only lets you withdraw using the same method you used to deposit.
 You do not want to inadvertently select a method which is going to take weeks instead of days.